 QuickSearch is the search option available from the Libraries homepage.
 It searches both the Libraries catalog and most (but not all) of the databases.
 You need to use QuickSearch to look for ebooks and/or print books.
-If you are searching by topic, there are two ways to limit your search to books.
+If you are searching by topic, there are two ways to search.
 See the two boxes below.

-If you have any questions or run into any problems, my contact info is on the right.
+If you have any questions or run into any problems, my contact info is below the Related Guides tab.

 The basic search option from the Libraries homepage searches authors, titles, subjects, and abstracts and fulltext, if available, across most of the Libraries resources: books, scholarly articles, news items, videos etc.